 After making the decision to return to public education and updating and expanding his credentials, Art taught Business Management and Time Management courses at Kirkwood Community College and developed workforce training at the Iowa Workforce Development office in Cedar Rapids.

 The citizens of district 37 elected Art to the Iowa House Representative in 2007-2008 where he served as Vice Chairman of both the Education Committee and the Economic Development Appropriations Subcommittee.
 He also represented Iowans on the Economic Growth, Labor, and Veterans Affairs committees.
-In 2013-2014 Art serves on the Education and Veterans Affairs Committees and Administration and Regulations Budget Subcommittees and is a ranking member on Local Government committee in the house.
+Today, Art serves on the Education and Veterans Affairs Committees, Administrative Rules Review Committee, International Relations Committee, Economic Development Appropriations Subcommittee and is a ranking member on Local Government committee in the House.

 In 2014, Art was awarded the Public Health Official of the Year Award by the Iowa Public Health Association in recognition for his efforts supporting and promoting public health in Linn County and the state of Iowa.

-Currently, Art teaches in Cedar Rapids Schools and is active in the Cedar Rapids Education Association.
+Art retired from teaching in 2017 after a 40+ years career in education.
 He resides in Cedar Rapids with his wife Susan.
-They have four children and five grandchildren.
+They have four children and six grandchildren.